wahasa/Kali-Nethunter/xfce-gnome.md

 In Session 2 (Kali), run this command
 > Click Ctrl+c, enter

-To Session 1 (Termux), run this command
+In Session 1 (Termux), run this command
 > vncstop
 </br>